tenzir/tenzir/web/blog/parquet-and-feather-data-engineering-woes/index.md

 However, as VAST uses a few less common Arrow features we sometimes stumble over some of the rougher edges.
-We're looking forward to fixing some of these things upstream, but sometimes you just need a quick solution to help our users..
+We're looking forward to fixing some of these things upstream, but sometimes you just need a quick solution to help our users.

 The real reason why we wrote this blog post is to show how quickly the data engineering can escalate.
 This is the long tail that nobody wants to talk about